hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set.html.markdown

     * `enabled` - (Optional) Whether or not auto-deployment is enabled.
     * `retain_stacks_on_account_removal` - (Optional) Whether or not to retain stacks when the account is removed.
 * `name` - (Required) Name of the StackSet.
 The name must be unique in the region where you create your StackSet.
 The name can contain only alphanumeric characters (case-sensitive) and hyphens.
 It must start with an alphabetic character and cannot be longer than 128 characters.
+* `call_as` - (Optional) Describes whether you are acting as an account administrator in the organization's management account or as a delegated administrator in a member account.
+Valid values: `SELF`, `DELEGATED_ADMIN`.
+Default: `SELF`.
 * `capabilities` - (Optional) A list of capabilities.
 Valid values: `CAPABILITY_IAM`, `CAPABILITY_NAMED_IAM`, `CAPABILITY_AUTO_EXPAND`.
 * `description` - (Optional) Description of the StackSet.
 * `execution_role_name` - (Optional) Name of the IAM Role in all target accounts for StackSet operations.
 Defaults to `AWSCloudFormationStackSetExecutionRole` when using the `SELF_MANAGED` permission model.
 This should not be defined when using the `SERVICE_MANAGED` permission model.